 Power Marketing Advising Office: Manages WAPA's Power Marketing Support function and provides support to the power marketing community.

-Chief Operating Office: Manages the administrative, engineering planning, environment, lands, technical services, safety and security, aviation and design functions, as well as the Electric Power Training Center.
+Chief Operating Office: Manages the engineering planning, environment, lands, technical services, safety and security, aviation and design functions, as well as the Electric Power Training Center.

 Chief Financial Office: Manages WAPA's financial activities, including the BIDSS project, budget and analysis, fiscal accounting, systems management, cost accounting and compliance and audit liaison functions.